nexussays/jekyll-asset-pipeline/README.md

 ### Bugs In Asset Pipeline

 If you encounter an error with the asset pipeline code, try deleting `.asset_cache` in your assets directory.

-If that doesn't solve the problem, see if there is an open issue for the problem and open a new one if there is not.
+If deleting `.asset_cache` does not solve the issue, check the GitHub issues tracker and open a bug if one does not exist.
+Or better yet, fix it and send a pull request :)